ITS-HCD/unav-next/README.md

 > [!IMPORTANT]
 > This repo is still in beta.
 There will be more technical implementation details and demos coming in the next few weeks.

-The updated version of the New York State Universal Navigation (UNav) is set to launch on October 1, 2024, bringing significant improvements to the digital experience across all public-facing NYS websites.
+The updated version of the New York State Universal Navigation (UNav) is **set to launch on October 1, 2024**, bringing significant improvements to the digital experience across all public-facing NYS websites.
 This update aligns with federal standards for accessibility and security, ensuring a more consistent and trustworthy user experience.

 The update UNav features: